MUI NE

 ALL THINGS YOU SHOULD KNOW IN MŨI NÉ:

-HOW TO GET TO MUI NE
+HOW TO GET TO MUI NE1.Air

 There is no airport in Mui Ne or Phan Thiet.
 The closest airport is Lien Khuong Airport, which services Da Lat (130 kilometres away).
 Alternatively, Cam Ranh International Airport is 191 kilometres away; Tan Son Nhat International (aka Ho Chi Minh City’s airport) is 200 kilometres away.